Fast and easy access to counselling services! No appointment or referral needed for a one-time counselling session.

 Mental health resources

-- Our department offers several other programs and services, for more information, please visit Access to Mental Health and Addiction Services.
+- Our department offers several other programs and services, for more information, please visit INFORMATION | Mental Health and Addiction Services.

 - To learn how to take care of your mental health, get the facts on mental illness or find help for yourself or a loved one, visit Canadian Mental Health Association.